BartekStok/my_projects/README.md

 # My Projects

-Below You can find some of my solo projects, and some that I was part of in `Ideaton`
+Below are some of my solo projects, and some in cooperation with **Ideaton** company.

 ## [![Ideaton](images/ideaton/Ideaton_logo.png)](https://ideaton.pl/ "https://ideaton.pl/") Projects I was part of: